ChonaC/Project-2-MUSICTRIVIA/README.md

 * With the new and improved Music Trivia 2.0, the user can now create an account.
 * The registered owner can login and logout.
 * Once logged in, the registered owner can now look at past highscores of trivias that were taken.
-* The registered owner can also view all the past questions that were answered.
 * The registered owner can lastly search for music videos that are related to the questions that were answered.
 * The registered owner will also hear the Jeopardy Theme Song whilst playing the game.
 * Newer website layout and added company logo.